How to file taxes for the first time: Everything you need to know

 You can also pay your taxes with a debit or credit card, but keep in mind that there will be fees involved.

-If you ask me, it doesn’t really make sense to pay with your debit card—just use your bank account linked to your debit card instead to avoid the processing fee and get all the benefits that come with the direct deposit.
+If you ask me, it doesn’t really make sense to pay with your debit card — just use your bank account instead to avoid the processing fee and get all the benefits that come with the direct deposit.

 As for whether it’s a good idea to pay with a credit card, it depends.
 There’s also a fee, but if you’re working toward earning your sign-up bonus, it may be worth it.

 I know some hardcore credit card enthusiasts who once overpaid their taxes to get a bonus, knowing the IRS would refund them.
-Do the math to see if that makes sense in your case and make sure you can pay off the debt right away to avoid losing money to your card’s interest (unless you’re getting a 0 percent APR credit card).
+Do the math to see if that makes sense in your case and make sure you can pay off the debt right away to avoid losing money to your card’s interest (unless you have a 0 percent APR credit card).

 Apply for a payment plan